Waddington Channel

 Waddington Channel is a strait located between East Redonda and West Redonda Island of the Discovery Islands in British Columbia, Canada.

 Geography

 Waddington Channel connects Desolation Sound to the south with Pryce Channel to the north.
-Pendrell Sound branches off of the main channel to the northeast, deeply incising West Redonda Island.
+Pendrell Sound branches off of the main channel to the northeast, deeply incising East Redonda Island.

 The channel contains two major islands: Allies Island and Elworthy Island.

 Hydrology

 The northern hydrological limit of Waddington Channel delineates part of the northern limit of the Salish Sea.

 Conservation

 Notable provincial parks and protected located within Waddington Channel include: